-We outline here a two-week taper for the Race to Robie Creek Half Marathon on the third Saturday in April every year.
-This plan was developed for you by 5-time Robie Creek Champ Mike Carlson, and edited by Coach Steve.
-This plan presents our recommendations over the last couple of weeks going into the big event.
-As always, your actual plan is based on experimentation and the decisions you make over our 14-week training program with BOISE RunWalk.
+We outline here a two-week taper period ahead of the Race to Robie Creek Half Marathon.
+This plan was developed for by 5-time Robie Creek Champ, Coach Mike Carlson, and edited by Coach Steve, both with Boise RunWalk.
+This plan presents our recommendations for the last two weeks of training, the taper period.
+Your actual plan can be based on something different.
+The goal is to get to the starting line feeling like a caged bronco.
+A Robie Bronco?

 2 WEEKS PRIOR

 Get plenty of rest prior to your longest/hardest training run of the season.
 Take a minimum of 2 easy days between scheduled workouts during this second-to-last week prior to Robie Creek.